-EVERY WEEKEND, I send out a writing tip and three soul-inviting prompts as inspiration for you to freewrite, either alone with your timer or in a gathering of writer friends.
+EVERY WEEK, I send out a writing tip and three soul-inviting prompts as inspiration for you to freewrite, either alone with your timer or in a gathering of writer friends.
 The resulting deep play opens up whole new landscapes of creative possibility for our writing and our lives.
 If you are new to this kind of writing practice, have a look at the freewriting principles.
 And to take your writing to the next level, check out the mentoring sessions I offer, which are helpful whether you are working on a book or just beginning to find your voice. more >